 Social media ROI.
 It’s one of the great mysteries of life for many brands and marketers.
 How the heck do you calculate the ROI of a single tweet?
-Or the ROI of using Instagram for your business over, say, Twitter?
+Or the ROI of using Instagram versus Twitter for your business?
 Or determine which platform brings in the most revenue for your company?
-Despite knowing how impactful social media can be, being able to quantify that value gets tricky.
+Despite knowing that social media is valuable, quantifying that value can be tricky.

-Even the marketers who know they need to focus on this area are often held back by business-minded higher-ups who tell them that without clear evidence of ROI, they can’t invest money into a tactic they know works.
+Sometimes, marketers are held back by business-minded higher-ups who tell them that without clear evidence of ROI, they can’t invest money into a tactic even when they know it works.

 So, in this article, we’ll take a look at how you can measure, track, optimize, and understand social media ROI, and choose which platforms will bring the best results for your business.